Getting deported was the best thing that ever happened to me

-If you ask Oscar Lopez, getting deported was the best thing that ever happened to him.
+If you ask Orlando Lopez, getting deported was the best thing that ever happened to him.

 His parents had brought him to the United States when he was just three years old, hoping to offer him a better life.
 But by the time he was a teenager, Lopez's future was looking bleak.